Geometric quantum discord for two-qubit X-states: introduction

-Two-qubit X-states, a class of states with natural symmetry structure \cite{Rau2009}, play an important role in studying dissipative dynamical evolution of quantum system, such as the sudden transitions discussed in \cite{Maziero2009,Mazzola2010} and frozen phenomenon of quantum correlations \cite{Adesso2015A}.
-This class of states includes werner states \cite{Werner1989} and Bell-diagonal states which also play a key role in entanglement theory.
-In \cite{luo2008A}, the author calculate the original quantum discord(\ref{eq2}) for Bell-diagonal states.
-For a general two-qubit X-state, Mazhar Ali \cite{M.Ali2010A} provided a explicit expression for original quantum discord(\ref{eq2}) and the quantification of Bures geometric quantum discord is still missing with only partial results available for subsets of three parameters \cite{spehner2013B,Adesso2013}.
-We derive a analytic expression of Bures quantum discord for a large subset of X-states and a tight upper bound is given for the whole class with Eq.(\ref{eq5}).
+Two-qubit X-states, a class of states with natural symmetry structure \cite{Rau2009}, play an important role in studying dissipative dynamical evolution of a quantum system, such as the sudden transitions discussed in \cite{Mazzola2010} and the frozen phenomenon of quantum correlations \cite{Maziero2009,Cianciaruso2015,Adesso2015A}.
+This class of states includes Werner states \cite{Werner1989} and Bell-diagonal states which also play a key role in entanglement theory.
+In \cite{luo2008A}, the author calculates the original quantum discord (\ref{eq2}) for Bell-diagonal states.
+For a general two-qubit X-state, Mazhar Ali \cite{M.Ali2010A} provided an explicit expression for original quantum discord (\ref{eq2}) but later found to be not always correct \cite{huang2013a}.
+Furthermore, the quantification of Bures distance of discord is still missing with only partial results available for subsets of three parameters \cite{spehner2013B,Adesso2013}.
+We derive a analytic expression of Bures distance of discord for a large subset of X-states and a tight upper bound is given for the whole class with Eq.(\ref{fidelity-of-states}).

 The paper is organised as follows.
-In section \uppercase\expandafter{\romannumeral2} we compute the Bures quantum correlations for two-qubit X-state with $a=d,b=c$ and determine the closest A-classical states of this kind of state.
-Moreover, we also calculate the Bures classical correlations and find the corresponding closest classical state.
-In section \uppercase\expandafter{\romannumeral3} we evaluate the Bures quantum correlations for general two-qubit X-state and study the corresponding CCS a large class of X-states.
+In section \uppercase\expandafter{\romannumeral2} we compute the Bures distance of discord for two-qubit X-state with $a=d,b=c$ and determine the closest A-classical states of this kind of state.
+Moreover, we also calculate the Bures distance of classical correlations and find the corresponding closest A-classical state.
+In section \uppercase\expandafter{\romannumeral3} we discuss closest A-classical state of two-qubit X-states, the optimal measurement and projections of corresponding quantum state discrimination task, and then give the analytic expression of Bures distance of discord for some subsets of two-qubit X-states.
 We conclude in Section \uppercase\expandafter{\romannumeral4} with a summary and outlook.